OpenWIS/openwis-documentation/_minutes/2017-03-23-OpenWIS-Annual-Meeting.md

             3. JT - So PR will make those changes on the website.
                 - PR - [Action-BM-2017-53 Update Financial Supplement](https://github.com/OpenWIS/openwis-documentation/issues/224)
     2. **Review of amendments recommended by SC (SC Chair)**
-        1. JT - AS the SC we approved a small change that adds a partner contract termination clause, Rule 5.13.
+        1. JT - As the SC we approved a small change that adds a partner contract termination clause, Rule 5.13.
             1. JT - This is pull request #146: [amendment to TITLE 5 adding partner contract termination clause](https://github.com/OpenWIS/openwis-documentation/pull/146)
             2. JT - As the Board, do we also now approve this change?
             3. RES-OWIS-AM-2017-10: Vote: 5-0 in favour – Add a partner contract termination clause.
 OWIS-RES